This section is a work in progress, the research continues...

 • Fitor Lens: Until the acquisition of our first Fitor in the "Adriano Set" about ten years ago, these lenses were only a rumor mentioned in the early documentation.
 We also found a second one in 2021.
 (Bazzoli)

 • Lator Lens: When we began our collection there were the "Heavy" and the "Light" versions known to most.
 Since then we have added the "Med.
-Light" version made near the end of production (Bazzoli), and the "Knurled" version made at the very start of production.
+Light" version made near the end of production (Bazzoli), and recently the newly added "Knurled" version made at the very start of production.
 (Rossetto) Further research (lens data) is needed to confirm the Med.
 Light" version as the SN's of the last portion of the Lator's (Light & Med.
 Light) show a mix of types within that range.
-It is also possible that near the end of production older brass parts were included, raising the weight of the "Med.
+It is possible that near the end of production older brass parts were included, raising the weight of the "Med.
 Light" and so, was not a new design, just an anomaly.
-There is also some mixture of SN's on the "Knurled" and later Lator & Teletor lenses, not a clear-cut start-stop point.
+Or, they could have found that an aluminum part was not working well and needed a re-design?
+Perhaps somebody with all three will take them to an expert for dis-assembly to study them.
+We have them, but here in Thailand there are no expert Ducati technicians.
+There is also some mixture of SN's of the "Knurled" and later V2 Lator & Teletor lenses, not a clear-cut start-stop point.

 • Teletor Lens: When we began our collection there were the "Fat" and the "Slim" (Red & White) versions known.
-Since then we have added the "Light-Fat" version made near the end of Fat production, and the "Knurled" version made at the very beginning of production.
-(Bazzoli)
+Since then we have added the "Light-Fat" version made near the end of Fat production, and recently the newly added "Knurled" version made at the very beginning of production.
+(Bazzoli et al)

-There have also been other reported small variations such as for the size (height) of marking stamps, some early "Fat" lenses seem to have been stamped in error as OD 6408.2 (which was later used for the "Slim") instead of OD 6408.1, but we consider these cosmetic or errors only.
-Other differences such as small variances to the close focusing distance are discussed on the dedicated lens page.
+There have also been other reported small variations such as: 1) For the size (height) and appearance of marking or serial number ring stamps.
+2) Some early "Fat" lenses seem to have been stamped in error as OD 6408.2 (which was later used for the "Slim") instead of OD 6408.1.
+We consider these cosmetic or errors only, not new variations.
+But they are "interesting" and perhaps unique.

-A note about the early "Knurled" versions of the Lator & Teletor: While many of us had probably noticed a difference in the texture of the bottom grip area on some, it was Antonio who realized that this was not just a cosmetic adjustment, which was not worthy of a new variation, but rather a screw threaded knurling needed for the early screw-on Sports Finders, (similar to the knurled filter threads) making them unique.
-Here are photos to show the differences, and the proposed naming of the Variants:
+A final note about the early "Knurled" versions of the Lator & Teletor: While many of us had probably noticed a difference in the texture of the bottom grip area on some, it was Antonio who realized that this was not just a cosmetic adjustment, which was not worthy of a new variation, but rather a screw threaded knurling needed for the early screw-on Sports Finders, (similar to the knurled filter/hood threads) making them unique.
+Here are photos to show the different bottom grip, and the proposed naming of these Variants:

-For additional photographs refer to each lenses dedicated page.
+For additional information and photographs refer to each lenses dedicated page, and for the complete listing of Variants visit our Sogno Lens History page.

 ----------End----------